-As in Bouyssou et al. (2020), we restrict our attention to the case of two categories.
+As in Bouyssou et al. (2021), we will restrict our attention to the case of two categories.
 This allows us to use a simple framework while not concealing any important difficulty.
 For the same reasons, we suppose throughout that the set of objects to be sorted is finite.
-Our setting and vocabulary is exactly as in Bouyssou et al. (2020)
+Our setting and vocabulary is exactly as in Bouyssou et al. (2021).
+It is briefly recalled below.